Autoimmune Thyroid Disease and Pregnancy Treatment & Management

 The goal of treatment is to normalize maternal TSH levels.
 It should be remembered that iodine deficiency is an important cause of neonatal neurologic damage worldwide.
 The recommended mean intake of iodine during pregnancy and lactation is approximately 250 mcg/d.

-Thyroid hormone replacement is the treatment for patients with hypothyroidism, which should be corrected before pregnancy occurs.
-A full replacement dosage of 1.7-2.0 mcg/kg/d should be started at the time of diagnosis.
+Thyroid hormone replacement using synthetic thyroxine (T4) is the treatment for patients with hypothyroidism, which should be corrected before pregnancy occurs.
+A full replacement dosage of 1.6-2.0 mcg/kg/day should be started at the time of diagnosis.
 Preconception thyroid medication should be adjusted to achieve a TSH level of less than 2.5 mU/mL before pregnancy.
+Other thyroid preparations, such as T3 or desiccated thyroid, are strongly discouraged.

 Table.
 Mean Increases in Dosages of Thyroid Hormone According to Serum TSH levels (Open Table in a new window)